timwhat/Quartz58/README.md

 # Quartz58

+attempt at a next to no compromises keyboard

-A split keyboard inspired by the lily58, SoflePLUS2, and MANY others to fit my personal needs.
+inspired by the lily58, SoflePLUS2, and MANY others to fit my personal needs

 ## Features